Murder of Aw Teck Boon: Investigations

-After preliminary investigations, the police identified a prime suspect, a 38-year-old Singaporean citizen named Chew Tse Meng (alias Ah Say; 阿势 ā shì), (Note: His alias was also spelt as 阿塞 ā sāi in Chinese) whose last known address was in Choa Chu Kang.
+After preliminary investigations, the police identified a prime suspect, a 38-year-old Singaporean citizen named Chew Tse Meng (alias Ah Say; 阿势 (A-Sè)), (Note: His alias was also spelt as 阿塞 A-sek in Chinese) whose last known address was in Choa Chu Kang.
 However, Chew could not be located, and hence, the police placed him on the wanted list, seeking public assistance to trace his whereabouts.
 News sources in 1975 revealed that Chew, then 14 years old, was one of the nine teenagers charged with murdering a schoolboy Leong Keng Fatt during a gang fight, but the conviction and sentence of Chew in this case was unknown (given that offenders below 18 cannot be sentenced to death for murder but to indefinite detention under the President's Pleasure).

 Merely two months after Aw was killed, the Singaporean crime show Crimewatch re-enacted his murder, and it first aired on television in July 1999.
 The episode that covered the killing of Aw also issued a public appeal for information or witnesses to help solve the case, with the assurance that all information would be kept strictly confidential, as well as releasing a warrant of arrest for Chew, who remained at large at that point for the unsolved slaying of Aw.

 On 6 May 2002, three years after the murder, a coroner's court heard the case of Aw's death and issued a verdict of murder by person or persons unknown.
 During the coroner's inquiry, it was revealed that prior to his murder, Aw was seen quarrelling with Chew over some debts, which likely was the reason behind his death; a friend of Aw (who was present when the argument happened) testified that he had left the pair to go to the toilet but returned only to find Aw's body.
 The police investigations revealed that within the two hours after the estimated time of Aw's murder, Chew boarded a taxi and left Singapore via the Woodlands Checkpoint and fled to Malaysia.